euwbah/music-theory/pythagorean means in music notation/pythagorean means in music theory.md

 \mathrm{med}(3/3,\ 3/2) = \frac{3 + 3}{3 + 2} = \frac{6}{5} = HM(1/1, 3/2)
 $$

-Last examples: let's try it for $4/3$.
+Last 2 examples: Let's try it for $4/3$.
 Since the denominator is 3, we use $3/3$ for the 'unison' to get the AM:

 $$
 \mathrm{med}(3/3,\ 4/3) = \frac{3 + 4}{3 + 3} = \frac{7}{6} = AM(1/1, 4/3)